BrianSeong99/psshu/Product Description.md

 ## List of functionalities

 ### Home Page

+- Medical Services / Categories:
+- List of Hospitals
+  - Hospital Details:
+    - Brief Introduction
+    - Contact Details

+### About Us Page

 - Introduce the company
   - What is it
   - What does it provide
   - Performance of the services
 - Redirect to service page

-### Service Page

-- Medical Services / Categories:
-- List of Hospitals
-  - Hospital Details:
-    - Brief Introduction
-    - Contact Details